-For each group, three copies of the report & CD/DVD Rom must be submitted in person to Prof CHANSON by Thursday 20 Sept.
-14:00.
+For each group, three copies of the report & CD/DVD Rom must be submitted in person to Prof CHANSON by Tuesday 7 October before 9:00am.
 The report will be reviewed by the lecturers.

-Note that the report submission deadline is after the oral presentation.
-This will give opportunity for each group to revise its report after the oral presentation based upon advice and comments received during the presentation.
-It is expected that each group will honestly acknowledge any advice received during the group presentation and discussion.
+Note that each group is encouraged to share its data with the other groups.
+It is expected however that each group will honestly acknowledge any shared data and information in the report and during the group presentation and discussion.